lucasbrambrink/snake_8x8_dotmatrix/README.md

-# pi_board
+# Snake on raspberry pi

-8-bit raspberry pi game
+8x8 snake written in Python.
+Also provides HC595 and Dot matrix interfaces.